Lodewyk van Bercken

 Lodewyk van Bercken (also known in French as Louis de Berquem) was a mid- to late-15th century Flemish jeweller and diamond cutter, renowned in the industry for inventing the scaif.
 The device revolutionized the diamond cutting industry and contributed to increased popularity of diamonds.

+About

 Van Bercken was born in Bruges.
 He is credited with inventing the scaif, a polishing wheel infused with a mixture of olive oil and diamond dust.
 With the scaif, it became possible to polish all the facets of the diamond symmetrically at angles that best reflected the light.

 Charles the Bold

 Charles the Bold, Duke of Burgundy became the patron of van Bercken and in the 1470s commissioned him to cut a 137 carat (27.4 g) stone that later became known as the Florentine Diamond.
 Van Bercken experimented with three diamonds belonging to Charles the Bold.
 One stone was the Beau Sancy, another became the property of Pope Sixtus V, and the third was given by Charles to Louis XI.
 Later Charles the Bold also sent one of his favorite jewels to be recut, which is now known as the Sancy Diamond.